New Hampshire Consumer Resources

 Attorney General – This department protects families, consumers, and other residents in New Hampshire.
 You can register on the Do Not Call list, and read about common scams to avoid.
 View press releases from past and current years.
 Victims of crime can get more information on compensation programs.

 Department of Insurance – This division regulates insurance companies and providers to ensure that they are operating within New Hampshire laws.
 Consumers can search for various types of insurance and lookup coverage options.
-You can file a complaint online.
+You can report an issue online.
 The department can be contacted directly at (603) 271-2261.

 Public Utilities Commission – This department regulates public utility providers to ensure that their prices are affordable to consumers and they are operating within the requirements of New Hampshire law.
 You can search different public utilities fields to get more information, and view press releases to see pending decisions by the commission.
 You can contact the department directly at (603) 271-2431.